M0sky/iRobot-Odometry/README.md

-# :octocat: Robot Controller
+# :octocat: iRobot Roomba 650

-**Robot Controller** is a Python script designed to manage an iRobot Create2 (Roomba) through manual and automatic modes.
+**Go.py** is a Python script designed to manage an iRobot Create2 (Roomba) through manual and automatic modes.
 The script leverages the `pycreate2` library for direct communication with the robot, with real-time data visualization using `matplotlib` and `tkinter` for a GUI.

 ## Functionality